nepenth/knowledge-base/README.md

 ### Hardware And Peripherals <a name="hardware-and-peripherals"></a>
-The Hardware And Peripherals category covers physical devices and components used in tracking systems, with a specific focus on location tracking devices that enable monitoring and positioning of assets or personnel.
-This includes technical documentation for GPS trackers, beacons, and other hardware solutions designed to provide accurate location data.
+The "Hardware And Peripherals" category provides information on external devices and equipment that can be used to enhance or support various systems, including location tracking devices.
+This category currently includes resources on Location Tracking Devices, offering guidance on their setup, configuration, and usage.
 *Subcategories: Location Tracking Devices*
 *Items: 1*